Nicolet College

 • Report any details leading to the injury to responding officers and emergency services.

-• All injuries and medical emergencies require an Incident Report form to be completed.
+• All injuries and medical emergencies require a Maxient Incident Report form to be completed.
+If you need assistance with this, please contact the Manager of

 Building: White Pine Center